 make sure you have the latest version before installing PopTorch.

-We recommend creating a virtual environment, using
+We recommend creating a virtual environment to isolate your PopTorch environment

-workspace directory and install PopTorch as shown below:
+for this.
+You can create a virtual environment and install PopTorch as shown below:

 To confirm that PopTorch has been installed, you can use

 You can also test that the module has been installed correctly by attempting to import it in Python, for example:

 $ python3 -c "import poptorch; print(poptorch.__version__)"

 Note that you may get a warning message including the string “UserWarning: Failed to initialize NumPy” unless you have numpy installed.
 This warning can be safely ignored; it will not prevent you from using PopTorch.
 You can stop the warning being displayed by installing numpy into the virtualenv:

 For more information, refer to PyTorch for the IPU: User Guide.